 Child and Adult Care Food Program

-The Child and Adult Care Food Program (CACFP) provides meals and snacks to children at family day care homes, child care centers, homeless shelters, and after-school programs, and to older or functionally impaired adults at adult day care centers.
-In fiscal 2016, more than 4.3 million children and 130,632 adults received CACFP meals and snacks on an average day.
-Total cost to USDA for CACFP in fiscal 2016 was $3.5 billion.
+The Child and Adult Care Food Program (CACFP) provides meals and snacks to children at child care centers, family day care homes, emergency shelters, and after-school programs, and to older or functionally impaired adults at adult day care centers.
+In fiscal year (FY) 2019 (before the Coronavirus (COVID-19) pandemic), approximately 4.7 million children and about 137,000 adults received CACFP meals and snacks on an average day.
+In that year, the program served a total of about 2.1 billion meals at a cost of $3.7 billion.

-An ERS report summarized recent research and found evidence that participation in CACFP by child care providers improves food security for households with children enrolled in the centers; it also improves consumption of milk and vegetables.
-See:Children’s Food Security and USDA Child Nutrition Programs
+A USDA, Economic Research Service report summarized research and found evidence that participation in CACFP by child care providers improves food security for households with children enrolled in the centers; participation also improves consumption of milk and vegetables.
+To learn more, please see:

 As part of the changes required by Congressional reauthorization of the program in 2010, CACFP is allowed to provide suppers to children attending after-school programs in high-need areas, where at least 50 percent of children are eligible for free or reduced-price meals (see After-School Snacks and Meals).
 In addition, reauthorizing legislation required USDA's FNS to develop updated nutrition standards for CACFP meals and snacks that better reflect current Federal dietary guidance.
 Since 2017, CACFP centers and day care homes are required to meet updated standards—with meals that include a greater variety of vegetables and fruits, more whole grains, and less added sugar and saturated fat.

 All figures are based on data available as of January 2023 and are subject to revision.

 For information on updates to the program during the COVID-19 pandemic, see FNS Responds to COVID-19.